 \section{Introduction}

 \IEEEPARstart{S}{erious} concerns are raised about the ability of Artificial Intelligence to make responsible decisions or behave responsibly, such as generating unfair outcomes, causing job displacement or insufficient protection of privacy and data security.
 In response, Responsible AI aims to address these issues and create accountability for AI systems.

 Data hiding is considered a promising method to achieve data security towards Responsible AI.
 Typically, data hiding involves concealing information in a specific form within another type of media.
 It can take different forms, such as encoding confidential information into an existing text piece or embedding audio files into a digital image.
 As digital assets become more diverse and ubiquitous, the importance and scope of data hiding applications will only continue to grow~\cite{survey}.
 In today's digital age, as digital communication and multimedia data become increasingly prevalent, the data hiding process has become crucial.
 Ensuring responsible AI, such as machine learning as services, per requisite, necessitates secure communication across all mediums, and the accountability of responsible AI, such as digital intellectual property, necessitates protection against theft and misuse.
 In its traditional form, the data hiding process can be categorized into three types: watermarking, steganography, and cryptography~\cite{dhsurvey}.
 This survey focuses on the former two (watermarking and steganography), as both have demonstrated superior capability in safeguarding sensitive data for AI systems learning.

-Digital watermarking employs data hiding techniques in order to embed some form of identification (ID) into a piece of media that communicates the owners of the intellectual property (IP) to prevent unauthorized copying or alteration.
-Thus, in case of any attempt to copy or modify the original piece of media, the ID can be extracted and the owners can thus be identified.
-The primary application of digital watermarking is for the authentication of digital assets, however, the process also has uses for licences and identification \cite{licence}, digital forensics \cite{forensics}, and data protection in smart cities \cite{smartcity,iot}.
+Digital watermarking utilizes data hiding techniques to embed an identification (ID) into digital media that communicates with the owners of the intellectual property (IP) to prevent unauthorized copying or alteration.
+Thus, in case of any attempt to copy or modify the original media, the ID can be extracted to identify the owners.
+The primary application of digital watermarking is for the authentication of digital assets, however, the process has also been used for licences and identification \cite{licence}, digital forensics \cite{forensics}, and data protection in smart cities \cite{smartcity,iot}.
 Digital watermarking is not only useful for marking images and documents, but also for real-time audios and videos \cite{audiosurvey,videosurvey}, languages \cite{textwm}, as well as chip and hardware protection in electronics \cite{hardware}.